 Here's another example.
 We had a nice pickpocket skill that you could use to steal money and items from other players.
 We liked the idea of folks being able to play the thief.
 Well, it turns out that many folks just don't like this idea.
 They get really angry when their hard-earned stuff is stolen.
 So, as you can see, we built this griefing ability right into the game.
 And those are just two examples.

 We tried several solutions.
 At one point we had a magistrate NPC that would jail players based on their griefing behavior.
 Whenever offending players would come to town, the magistrate would teleport to them and send them to jail.
 While in jail, the players couldn't chat or do anything fun at all.
 We thought this would be a deterrent to griefing.
 It turns out that it was an attractant!
 It encouraged the anti-social players to compete with each other for longer sentences.
 Deep down, I think we knew that would happen.
 But in any case, it didn't solve the problem.

-When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
+Ultimately we ended up removing the offending features and closing off options for griefing.
+This made the game more palatable to folks, but it also dumbed things down a lot too.
+Ah well, there's the shining example of business concerns competing with game design choices.Stay tuned for part two of this interview!When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
 You can contact him via email at firstname.lastname@example.org or through his gaming blog, Bio Break.